-In June 2023 DOE and UT-Battelle operations at the HVC changed generator category from a very small quantity generator to a small quantity generator.
-HVC does not generate mixed waste.
+In June 2023, DOE and UT-Battelle operations at the HVC changed generator category from a very small quantity generator to small quantity generator.
+The HVC does not generate mixed waste.
 Hazardous wastes are accumulated in satellite accumulation areas or in less-than-180-day accumulation areas.
-Reporting is required for hazardous waste activities in nine active waste streams at HVC.
-During 2023 HVC generated 1,630 kg of hazardous waste and shipped 1,367 kg of hazardous waste for treatment and disposal.
+Reporting is required for hazardous waste activities in nine active waste streams at the HVC.
+During 2024, the HVC generated 3,157 kg of hazardous waste and shipped 3,175 kg of hazardous waste for treatment and disposal.

-CFTF was categorized as a very small quantity generator in 2023, meaning that less than 100 kg of hazardous waste was generated per month.
+The CFTF was categorized as a very small quantity generator in 2024, meaning that less than 100 kg of hazardous waste was generated per month.

-In 2023, no hazardous/mixed wastes were generated, accumulated, or shipped by DOE or UT-Battelle from the Jones Island Road 0800 Area, Property Sales, or the DOE Office of Scientific and Technical Information.
+In 2024, no hazardous/mixed wastes were generated, accumulated, or shipped by DOE or UT-Battelle from the Jones Island Road 0800 Area, Property Sales, or the DOE Office of Scientific and Technical Information.